VovaMazur/Twitter_API_toolkit_for_GCP/readme.txt

 Stack used:
 Twitter API - RecentSearch
-Twitter loader - GCP toolkit
-GCP - BigQuery to store the data
+Twitter loader - GCP toolkit deployed using App Engine GCP - BigQuery to store the data
 GCP - DataStudio to create dashboard